moonlight-stream/moonlight-android/README.md

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
 We reverse engineered the Shield streaming software, and created a version that can be run on any Android device.

 Limelight will allow you to stream your full collection of Steam games from your Windows PC to your Android device on the same network.

 Streaming can be done remotely using the [Shield Proxy](http://forum.xda-developers.com/showthread.php?t=2435481) application.

-[Limelight-pc](https://github.com/limelight-stream/limelight-pc) is also currently in development for Windows, OSX and Linux.
+[Limelight-pc](https://github.com/limelight-stream/limelight-pc) is also currently in development for Windows, OS X and Linux.
+Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows Phone](https://github.com/limelight-stream/limelight-wp) are also in development.

 ##Features

 * Streams Steam and all of your games from your PC to your Android device
-* Full gamepad support for MOGA, XBOX 360, PS3, OUYA, and Shield
+* Full gamepad support for MOGA, Xbox 360, PS3, OUYA, and Shield

 ##Features in development

-* Use mDNS to scan for compatible GFE machines on the network
+* Use mDNS to scan for compatible GeForce Experience (GFE) machines on the network
 * Choose from the list of available games instead of just launching Steam
 * Keyboard input